Amazon Shopping Tips

 Did you know Amazon donates a percentage of all eligible purchases to your favorite nonprofit?
 Be sure to learn how to designate Outlook Enrichment as your nonprofit of choice while you shop on Amazon this holiday season!
 Happy shopping!

-June 26 kicks off the beginning of Helen Keller DeafBlind Awareness Week.
-This year’s focus is Diversity and Inclusion: Creativity and innovation are built upon a diverse group of perspectives.
+June 26 kicks off Helen Keller Deaf-Blind Awareness Week.
+This year’s focus is Diversity and Inclusion: Creativity and innovation are built upon diverse perspectives.
 Throughout June, many groups recognized the accomplishments and creativity of the Deaf-Blind community.

-Many of us know about the impact Helen Keller had on the Deaf-Blind community spanning generations.
-However, half a century before Helen Keller was born, Laura Bridgeman became the first Deaf-Blind person to learn a language.
+Many know about Helen Keller’s impact on the deaf-blind community over generations.
+However, half a century before Helen Keller was born, Laura Bridgeman became the first deaf-blind person to learn a language.

-Laura Dewey Bridgman was born in Hanover, N.H., on December 21, 1829, to hardworking New England farmers.
+Laura Dewey Bridgman was born to hardworking New England farmers in Hanover, N.H., on December 21, 1829.
 At 24 months, she became ill with scarlet fever.
-Though the fever passed, it left her without sight, hearing, sense of smell and nearly all of her sense of taste.
+Though the fever passed, it left her without sight, hearing, sense of smell, and nearly all of her sense of taste.

 Founded in 1829, Perkins School for the Blind, the first of its kind in the United States, opened its doors in 1832.
 The school’s first director, Samuel Gridley Howe, was happy about his first five years of progress.
 However, when he heard about Laura, he was eager to try educating her.
-During this time, DeafBlind people were considered unreachable.
+During this time, Deaf-blind people were considered unteachable.

-After her parents agreed to the move, Laura arrived at Perkins in October of 1837.
-No one had succeeded in teaching language to a person with deaf-blindness.
-Howe decided to teach Laura English.
-He gave her forks, keys and other objects with name labels made of raised letters pasted upon them.
+After her parents agreed to the move, Laura arrived at Perkins in October 1837.
+No one had succeeded in teaching language to a person with deafblindness, so Howe decided to teach Laura English.
+He gave her forks, keys, and other objects with name labels made of raised letters pasted upon them.
 When he gave her detached labels with the same words, she matched them with their objects.

-Howe took this a step further by cutting the labels, separating the letters.
+Howe took this further by cutting the labels and separating the letters.
 He spelled the familiar words, showed them to Laura, and then jumbled the letters.
-According to Howe’s account, Laura rearranged the letters to correctly spell the words.
+According to Howe’s account, Laura rearranged the letters to spell the words correctly.
 This was the beginning of Laura’s understanding of the English language.

 Laura spent most of her adult life at Perkins.
-She taught students how to sew.
-She sold her own needlework pieces.
+She taught students how to sew and sold her own needlework pieces.
 She sometimes visited family and friends and was an avid letter writer.
-Once she had the tools she needed, Laura carved out her own life journey.
+Laura carved out her life journey once she had the tools she needed.
 She died in 1859 at Perkins.

-It was Dickens’s account of Laura’s education that gave the parents of Helen Keller hope in 1886.
+Dickens’s account of Laura’s education gave hope to Helen Keller’s parents in 1886.
 They contacted Perkins, and Director Michael Anagnos sent Perkins graduate Anne Sullivan to be Helen’s teacher.
 Sullivan educated Helen using Howe’s methods for teaching Laura.

-Laura Bridgman and Helen Keller had profound hearing loss, meaning they could possibly only hear very loud sounds.
+Laura Bridgman and Helen Keller had profound hearing loss.
+They most likely only heard very loud sounds.
 Their hearing loss was also pre-lingual, meaning they lost their hearing before they could talk.

 Some hearing loss types include:

-Conductive Hearing Loss – Hearing loss caused by something that stops sounds from getting through the outer or middle ear.
-This type of hearing loss can often be treated with medicine or surgery.
+Conductive Hearing Loss—This hearing loss is caused by something that stops sounds from getting through the outer or middle ear.
+It can often be treated with medicine or surgery.

-Sensorineural Hearing Loss – Hearing loss occurring when there is a problem in the way the inner ear or hearing nerve works.
+Sensorineural Hearing Loss—Hearing loss occurs when there is a problem with how the inner ear or hearing nerve works.

-Mixed Hearing Loss – Hearing loss including a conductive and a sensorineural hearing loss.
+Mixed Hearing Loss—Hearing loss includes conductive and sensorineural hearing loss.

-Auditory Neuropathy Spectrum Disorder – Hearing loss occurring when sound enters the ear normally, but because of damage to the inner ear or the hearing nerve, sound isn’t organized in a way that the brain can understand.
+Auditory Neuropathy Spectrum Disorder—Hearing loss occurs when sound enters the ear normally; however, due to damage to the inner ear or the hearing nerve, the sound can’t be organized in a way the brain can understand.

 Some people may experience mild hearing loss, which means they can hear speech but might struggle to hear soft sounds.
 A person with moderate hearing loss may not hear most speech at normal volume levels.